Petryshakvasyl/spring-security/simple-security/README.md

 # Simple spring security
-This is simple spring security with default configuration
+This is simple spring security with in-memory users

 Run application
 ---------------